 - Ancient Greek

 - Special Access

 Our flight touches down in Santorini, the southernmost island of the Cyclades.
-After checking in to our gorgeous hotel, we relax and prepare ourselves for the next few thrilling days of sightseeing, getting to know our fellow travellers over a laid-back evening of dinner and drinks.
+After checking in to our gorgeous hotel, we relax and prepare ourselves for the next few thrilling days of sightseeing.

 We begin our first full day on the captivating island of Santorini at the Prehistoric Museum in Fira, housing a selection of dazzling wall paintings from the Minoan buildings at Akrotiri, as well as a large number of artefacts found in various island excavations.
 Don’t miss jugs depicting elegant birds, dating from the Middle Cycladic period of 1800 to 2000 BC, and the statue of the golden goat, discovered in Akrotiri in 1999.

 This afternoon we continue to Akrotiri itself.
 Destroyed by a catastrophic volcanic eruption in around 1500 BC and buried in ash, the city is reminiscent of Pompeii, and has retained some impressively well-preserved houses.
 The drainage systems, complex buildings, and magnificent wall paintings still in place indicate a once prosperous society, with many successful trade links.
 We admire the delightful ‘Fresco of the Monkeys’ and the ‘House of the Ladies’, with its striking central light well.